h4rvey-g/ob-Notes/USMLE/Renal/Nephrolithiasis.md

 - Diabetes mellitus, metabolic syndrome
 - Chronic diarrhea
 ### Diagnosis
-- Urine microscopy: rhomboid/needle-shaped crystals
+- Urine microscopy: rhomboid/needle-shaped crystals ![[Pasted image 20230817160628.png]]
 - X-ray: radiolucent stones
 - CT: can be visible but are usually only minimally visible (not as visible as calcium stones)
 ### Treatment